medialab/minet/docs/cli.md

 supposed to contain all the channel's videos.

 positional arguments:
-  column                      Name of the CSV column containing channels or a
+  value_or_column_name        Single channel to process or name of the CSV
+                              column containing channels when using -i/--input.
-                              single channel.
-  file                        CSV file containing the channels.

 optional arguments:
   -k KEY, --key KEY           YouTube API Data dashboard API key.
 Can be used